• Skip to primary navigation

 An important law for disabled children is the Individuals with Disabilities in Education Act.[3]
 The act states that all children are entitled to a free and appropriate education.

-Public schools must provide, within reason, the services and accommodations necessary so that your child has the same education as other children.
+Public schools must provide, within reason, the necessary services and accommodations so your child has the same education as other children.

 A qualified cerebral palsy lawyer will understand discrimination laws and know how to fight for your child’s rights.

-As you begin your search for a Wyoming cerebral palsy lawyer to fight for and advocate for your child, keep in mind that you should research their expertise and experience.
+As you search for a Wyoming cerebral palsy lawyer to fight for and advocate for your child, remember that you should research their expertise and experience.

 Hire a lawyer with relevant experience and one who specializes in helping families like yours.
-A general practice lawyer may not be able to guide you or advocate for your child the same way a medical malpractice attorney who has experience with cerebral palsy cases can.
+A general practice lawyer may not be able to guide you or advocate for your child like a medical malpractice attorney with experience with cerebral palsy cases can.

-Even with a recommendation, be sure to ask a lawyer as many questions as you need.
+Even with a recommendation, ask a lawyer as many questions as you need.

 One of the most important things you can do for your child with disabilities is to hire the right Wyoming cerebral palsy lawyer.